 Once a treatment is available for a rare disease, early identification of patients is critical so that patients can be treated before they have reached the stage of irreversible progression.
-We are able to support our pharmaceutical partners in their patient identification efforts by leveraging our knowledge and performing mass-spectrometry screening on a much broader group of patients with the risk profile of a given rare disease.
-We do this by using our biomarkers, which is economically efficient.
+We are able to support our pharmaceutical partners in market access and label expansion through patient identification efforts by leveraging our knowledge and performing genetic and biochemical screening on large groups of patients with the risk profile of a given rare disease.
+Most often, we do this by using our biomarkers, which is economically efficient.
 If a positive diagnosis is concluded, we provide physicians with information on relevant treatment options, which helps physicians make clinically relevant decisions for the treatment of their patients.
 For negative diagnoses, no further confirmatory genetic or other testing is necessary.
 We provide each patient's physician with a diagnostic report.